Monitoring of oil concentration in the refrigerant circuit

 Frequently asked questions:

-A sampling to determine the concentration is inaccurate and cumbersome because the closed system is interfered with.
+A sample collection to determine the concentration is inaccurate and cumbersome, as the closed system is interfered with.
 In general, refrigerants evaporate as soon as they come into contact with air.
 The samples amount to about one liter.
 The analysis is carried out in the laboratory.
 The concentration of oil in refrigerant to be determined is only available after a considerable time and is only a snapshot.
 The missing sample quantity ensures that the determined measured value does not reflect the current concentration.
-The systemmust first settle again.
-Therefore, real-time inline monitoring is preferable to sampling.
+The systemmust first stabilize again.
+A real-time inline monitoring is therefore preferable to sampling.

-The oil in the refrigeration system lubricates the compressor and ensures that it operates smoothly and does not get damaged.
-The perfect mix ratio of oil and refrigerant must be observed.
-The rule is: as little oil as possible, but as much as necessary.
-Too much oil can reduce cooling performance, among other things.
+The oil in the refrigeration system lubricates the compressor and ensures that it functions smoothly and does not get damaged.
+The perfect mixing ratio of oil and refrigerant must be observed.
+The rule here is: as little oil as possible, but as much as necessary.
+Too much oil can, among other things, reduce the cooling capacity.

-If there is too much oil in the AC system, it results in a reduction of cooling performance.
-This reduction causes the AC system to function only partially, requiring more time to achieve the desired cooling or the desired temperature may not be reached.
+If there is too much oil in the AC system, it results in a reduction of the cooling capacity.
+This reduction ensures that the AC system only functions to a limited extent, thus requiring more time to reach the desired cooling or the desired temperature cannot be achieved.

-While measurements can be made in any known refrigerant, not every air conditioning system can use any refrigerant.
-If a different refrigerant than the previous one is used, it can attack and damage the seals of the compressor.
+While measurements can be made in any known refrigerant, not every refrigerant can be used in every air conditioning system.
+If a different refrigerant is used than before, it can attack and damage the seals of the compressor.